segabl/pd2-streamlined-heisting/README.md

 The vanilla difficulty curve is all over the place with some difficulties feeling exactly the same while others introduce a major jump in difficulty.
 Enemy spawns are highly exaggerated, especially on Death Sentence, because issues in the weapon presets and shooting behaviour prevent them from actually being a threat (unless you count the broken rifle falloff on DS).
 Damage, accuracy, aim and focus delay values have all been rebalanced to create a smoother curve and gradually increasing difficulties.

 - Adds proper difficulty scaling such that every difficulty feels different from the previous one instead of either barely a change or an extreme change
-- Gives custom grace period times to players scaling with difficulty (from 0.35s on normal down to 0.2s on DS) and makes it always use the full duration
+- Reduces player grace period times scaling with difficulty (from 0.3s on normal down to 0.15s on DS) but makes it always use the full duration
 - Makes each difficulty have custom player revive health percentages (from 70% on normal to 10% on DS)
 - Reduces the amount of cops on DS to normal levels, DS keeps being difficult through other changes
 - Makes Bulldozer armor scale with difficulty (from a HP multiplier of 1 on normal up to 4 on DS)